check-spelling-sandbox/materialize/doc/developer/mzcompose.md

 Putting the queries in a Testdrive `.td` file allows the entire convenience machinery of Testdrive to be used.
 For example:
 - Testdrive automatically handles retrying the query until it returns the desired result
 - Putting SQL queries in a `.td` file, rather than inlining them in Python with their own `assert` allows more individual queries to be included for a smaller effort.
-This enocourages better feature coverage (e.g. use more varied data types in the test, different types of sources or sinks, etc.)
+This encourages better feature coverage (e.g. use more varied data types in the test, different types of sources or sinks, etc.)

 To run a Testdrive test or tests: